Program Informational Session

 DI and Program Graduates in the News

-Alumna Liz Zaremba was recently featured on the WCCO segment "Good Question" addressing the issue of how often we should snack. via WCCO (January 23, 2017)
+Alumna Liz Zaremba was featured on the WCCO segment "Good Question" addressing the issue of how often we should snack. via WCCO (January 23, 2017)

 Xiaochung (Snow) Wang returned to her hometown of Beijing after graduation to work as a clinical dietitian.
 She recently published her first cookbook focused on pediatric nutrition, helping parents prepare nutritious meals for their children when they are sick. via the Department of Food Science and Nutrition; via CFANS Alumni & Friends News.
 (January 2017)